All babies have reflux. Some babies have acid reflux.

 - Is rarely bothered by spitting up.

 - Has spit up that looks like chunky “curdled” looking milk or it may look exactly like freshly pumped milk.
-Neither really mean anything, one was just in his tummy a little longer than the other.
+Neither really mean anything, one was just in their tummy a little longer than the other.

 The baby with normal reflux we will refer to as a “Happy Spitter.”
 The spitting up bothers you more than it bothers your baby.
 The worst problem you have is a laundry problem.
-Sorry, this seems to be particularly annoying in the summer months when everything smells like well-aged cheese.

 A baby with excessive reflux: